-The Eastern Neighborhoods PEIR concluded that implementation of the Eastern Neighborhoods Rezoning and Area Plans would indirectly increase the population that would be subject to geologic hazards, including earthquakes, seismically induced ground shaking, liquefaction, and landslides.
+The Eastern Neighborhoods PEIR concluded that implementation of the Eastern Neighborhoods rezoning and area plans would indirectly increase the population that would be subject to geologic hazards, including earthquakes, seismically induced ground shaking, liquefaction, and landslides.
 The PEIR also noted that new development is generally safer than comparable older development due to improvements in building codes and construction techniques.
 Compliance with applicable codes and recommendations made in project-specific geotechnical analyses would not eliminate earthquake risk, but would reduce them to an acceptable level given the seismically active characteristics of the San Francisco Bay Area.
-Therefore, the PEIR concluded that implementation of the Eastern Neighborhoods Rezoning and Area Plans would not result in significant impacts related to geologic hazards.
+Therefore, the PEIR concluded that implementation of the Eastern Neighborhoods rezoning and area plans would not result in significant impacts related to geologic hazards.
 No mitigation measures were identified in the PEIR.

 A geotechnical investigation was conducted to assess the geologic conditions underlying the project site and provide recommendations related to the proposed project's design and construction.
-The findings and recommendations, presented in a geotechnical report, are summarized below.60
+The findings and recommendations, presented in a geotechnical report, are summarized below.

-The geotechnical investigation did not include the drilling of test borings on the project site; it relied on a cone penetrometer test (CPT) conducted on the adjacent lot at 363 6th Street.
-The CPT probe was advanced into the soil to the point of refusal at a depth of about 126 feet below ground surface (bgs).
-Based on information provided by the CPT, the project site is underlain by about 24 feet of fill that consists of lose to medium-dense sand.
-This layer of fill is underlain by approximately 80 feet of soft Bay Mud, four feet of silt, and 16 feet of very dense sand.
-Groundwater is estimated to be about five feet bgs.
-There are no known active earthquake faults that run underneath the project site or in the project vicinity; the closest active fault to the project site is the San Andreas Fault, which is about eight miles to the southwest.
-The project site is in a liquefaction zone, but it is not in a landslide zone.61
+The geotechnical investigation included the excavation of 10 test pits on the project site to depths ranging from 3.5 to 10 feet below ground surface (bgs).
+Five test pits were excavated near the front of the project site, and five test pits were excavated near the rear of the project site.
+Based on the soil samples obtained from these test pits, the project site is underlain by fill consisting of clay and sand.
+This layer of fill varies in depth from 0.5 to 2.5 feet bgs at the front of the project site and from 2.5 to 7.5 feet bgs at the rear of the project site.
+The fill is underlain by serpentinite bedrock.
+Groundwater was not encountered.
+There are no known active earthquake faults that run underneath the project site or in the project vicinity; the closest active fault to the project site is the San Andreas Fault, which is about seven miles to the southwest.
+The project site is not in a liquefaction hazard zone or a landslide hazard zone.